Printer Troubleshooting Tips

 Otherwise, if it is installed then Uninstall the printer software, download the latest software driver from the manufacturer website, reinstall.
 If it is USB, try making it wireless, if it is wireless, trying using the USB connection.
 Run the HP Print and Scan Doctor, If that doesn’t work then replace the printer is your only option.

 - Make sure the printer and computer are on the exact same network.
-Even if one is 5G and the other is 2G, it helps for both to be on same.
+Even if one is 5G and the other is 2G, it seems to work better for both to be on same.

-- Uninstall the printer and reinstall it, sometimes doing it this 2-3 times will get it working again.
+- Uninstall the printer driver / software and reinstall it, sometimes doing it this 2-3 times will get it working again.
+I always try downloading the latest drivesr from the website first and if that doesn’t work installing from the cd it came with.

 - Make the IP address static or manual and try reinstalling the driver